Exemption Thresholds: The Essential Deduction Limits for Foreign Expats in the Korean Tax System.

 Understanding Global Income Declaration

-Foreigners deemed tax residents in Korea must report their global income to the NTS, regardless of where the income was earned.
-The primary deadline for global income tax reporting is typically in May.
+Foreigners deemed tax residents in South Korea must report their global income to the NTS, regardless of where the income was earned.
+The primary deadline for global income tax reporting is strictly set for May 31st annually, covering the previous calendar year's earnings.

-This declaration is mandatory to ensure compliance with domestic tax obligations and to prevent legal repercussions.
+This declaration is mandatory for residents to ensure full compliance with domestic tax obligations and to prevent severe retroactive penalties or audit flags.

 Inheritance and Gift Tax Exemptions

-The Korean system imposes specific exemption limits for inheritance and gift taxes.
-For example, the gift tax exemption for assets received from parents is set at 50 million KRW for adults.
+The Korean tax system imposes specific exemption limits for inheritance and gift taxes that apply to foreign residents depending on their domicile status.
+For example, the standard gift tax deduction threshold for assets received from direct lineal ascendants (parents) is set at 50 million KRW for adult recipients.

 Key Financial Thresholds Summary